xXJSONDeruloXx/decky-lsfg-vk/README.md

 ## Feedback and Support

-For per-game feedback and community support, check out the [Lossless Scaling Discord](https://discord.gg/losslessscaling).
+For per-game feedback and community support, check out the [Universal Blue Discord](https://discord.bazzite.gg/).

 ## What it does